-You will find that home inspectors come from many different backgrounds.
+You will find that home inspector come from many different backgrounds.
 Some may have been in the building trades, and some may be doing it as a second career.
 The important thing to look for is an inspector that has experience doing home inspections.

 5. How many inspections do you do in a day?

-Hopefully the answer is only one or two.
+Hopefully, the answer is only one or two.
 Most inspectors will do a morning and an afternoon inspection.

 6. Can I accompany you on the inspection?